Large-scale behaviour of local and entanglement entropy of the free Fermi gas at any temperature: Physical meanings of the asymptotic coefficients and their dependence on temperature.

-As for the entropy density $s$, the leading high-temperature behavior of the coefficient $\eta$ of the ideal Fermi gas depends on whether $\mu$ or $\rho$ is kept fixed.
-More precisely, it can be shown that
+As for the entropy density $s(T)$, the leading high-temperature behaviour of the coefficient $\eta(T,\partial\Omega)$ of the ideal Fermi gas depends on whether $\mu$ or $\rho$ is kept fixed.
+More precisely, it follows from \eqref{def:eta} that

 as $T\to\infty$.
-The last asymptotics reflects the fact that for fixed particle density and sufficiently high temperature the particles become uncorrelated for all practical purposes.
+Eq.~\eqref{ht2b} reflects the fact that the particles become effectively uncorrelated for fixed particle density at sufficiently high temperature.